 People's Democratic Republic of the Congo.
 Lies in name; 3.
 Oppression level; inhuman.

-- In the Strugatsky Brothers' novel Hard to Be a God, a lot a villages were renamed from their Wretched Hive names to this trope.
+- In the Strugatsky Brothers' novel Hard to Be a God, a lot a villages are renamed from their Wretched Hive names to this trope.
 Perhaps in hopes it will make them better.

 - Animorphs gives us The Sharing, an organization full of nice, friendly people who do charity work and have a great time doing it.
 And after you are initiated, a parasitic alien crawls into your ear and you are a slave to the invading alien race.